oracle/weblogic-kubernetes-operator/documentation/4.1/content/samples/azure-kubernetes-service/_index.md

 ### Introduction

 This sample demonstrates how to use the [WebLogic Kubernetes Operator]({{< relref "/_index.md" >}}) (hereafter "the operator") to set up a WebLogic Server (WLS) cluster on the Azure Kubernetes Service (AKS).
 After going through the steps, your WLS domain runs on an AKS cluster.
 You have several options for managing the cluster, depending on which [domain home source type]({{< relref "/managing-domains/choosing-a-model/_index.md" >}}) you choose.
-With Domain in PV, you can manage your WLS domain by accessing the WebLogic Server Administration Console or WLST.
+With Domain on PV, you can manage your WLS domain by accessing the WebLogic Server Administration Console or WLST.
 With Model in Image, you use the operator to perform WLS administrative operations.

 **Note:** For an alternative approach to this sample, see the [Oracle WebLogic Server on AKS from the Azure Marketplace]({{<relref "/managing-domains/aks/_index.md">}})